jayzheng98/jayzheng98.github.io/_notes/PHP.md

     print_r($arr);
 ?>
 ```
-**2.** Instruction about the "Mysql" database please refer to [here](https://jayzheng98.github.io/notes/mysql)
+**2. Instruction about the Mysql database please refer to [here](https://jayzheng98.github.io/notes/mysql)**

 <br>

 # Chapt.6 Superglobal Variable
 <hr>

+**1. Use**
-**1.** Superglobal variables can be used across pages.
-For example, they can be used directly in "test2.php" though created in "test.php"
+- *Superglobal variables can be used across pages.
+For example, they can be used directly in "test2.php" though created in "test.php"*

 | Superglobal variable | Description |
 |:-------:|:--------:|